Protesters demand better living conditions inside Cook County Jail

 "When he came here, he was a healthy 42-year-old man, but he left in a body bag," she said.

-Greer-Lee was among the many hwo gathered outside Cook County Jail Saturday, calling for much-needed reform.
+Greer-Lee was among the many who gathered outside Cook County Jail Saturday, calling for much-needed reform.

 The group is shedding light on what they say are brutal restrictions placed on inmates, which include inadequate access to hygiene products like soap and little to no access to basic medical services.
 There is even a restriction on exercise inside the jail.